-Social and economic conditions - often referred to as the Social Determinants of Health (SDOH) - such as housing, employment, food security, education, and transportation, have a major influence on individual and community health.1 Indeed, these factors are estimated to contribute 80-90% to a person's health outcomes, while traditional healthcare only accounts for 10-20%.2 For example, people who do not have access to nutritious foods, because they cannot afford healthy foods or because there are no nearby grocery stores, are less likely to have good nutrition.
-In turn, this raises a person's risk of several health conditions, such as obesity, heart disease, or diabetes.
+Non-medical factors that impact a person's health-often referred to as Social Determinants of Health (SDOH) - such as housing, employment, food security, education, and transportation, have a major influence on individual and community health.
+These factors are estimated to contribute 80-90 percent to a person's health outcomes, while healthcare only accounts for 10-20 percent.
+For example, a person may not be able to eat healthy because they cannot afford nutritious foods or because there are no nearby grocery stores.
+In turn, this raises a person's risk of several health conditions, such as obesity, heart disease, and diabetes.

-Payers and healthcare systems are increasingly starting to screen, identify, and make referrals to other organizations for patients' non-medical social needs, but they do not necessarily address the underlying economic and social factors in communities beyond the individual patient.3 While healthcare focuses on treatment of disease, public health is increasingly focusing on the social determinants of health in order to prevent disease and promote optimal health.
-Public health departments are uniquely situated to do this work by gathering data from multiple sources, identifying gaps in services, building collaborations across sectors and with community organizations, identifying SDOH priorities in communities, and addressing policies that inhibit overall health and well-being (see figure).
-Indeed, public health's expertise lies in working across sectors and partnering with communities to ensure that programs have the greatest impact possible.
+Payers and healthcare systems are increasingly starting to screen, identify, and make referrals to other organizations for patients' non-medical social needs but are not necessarily addressing the underlying economic and social factors in communities beyond the individual patient.
+While healthcare focuses on treatment of disease, public health increasingly focuses on social determinants of health to prevent disease and promote optimal health.
+A recent study on health care entities collecting non-medical needs data demonstrates that more work is needed to standardize SDOH data and increase cohesion for referrals to community services.
+Health departments and public health organizations are uniquely situated to do this work by gathering data from multiple sources, identifying gaps in services, building collaborations across sectors (including with the healthcare sector) and with community-based organizations, and addressing policies that inhibit overall health and well-being (see figure).
+Public

-THE SOCIAL DETERMINANTS SPECTRUM (Ŕ S ătătă Roles for Healthcare Screening for necessary social, economic, and safety issues in clinical & other settings In-house social services assistance (at clinical site where screening is performed) Anchor institution promoting equity via hiring, investments, community benefits Community-based social and related services: single or multiple programs or services Changes to laws, regulations or community-wide conditions; working across sectors Roles for Public Health Departments (PHDs) PHDs can offer best practice screening materials and can aggregate/ analyze data across facilities regarding need.
-PHDs can convene community organizations and other sectors to promote linkages, develop materials & advocate for SDOH- related reimbursement.
+THE SOCIAL DETERMINANTS SPECTRUM ® À \$ ă i ăi ~ ' Roles for Healthcare Screening for necessary social, economic, and safety issues in clinical & other settings In-house social services assistance (at clinical site where screening is performed) Anchor institution promoting equity via hiring, investments, community benefits Community-based social and related services: single or multiple programs or services Changes to laws, regulations or community-wide conditions; working across sectors Roles for Public Health Departments (PHDs) PHDs can offer best practice screening materials and can aggregate/ analyze data across facilities regarding need.
+PHDs can convene community organizations and other sectors to promote linkages, develop materials & advocate for SDOH-related reimbursement.
 PHDs can collaborate with one or more anchor institutions, assist them in prioritizing, evidence-based approaches & community-wide strategies.
 PHDs can demonstrate need with data, make case for funding for needed services and/ or fund programs themselves.
-PHDs can provide evidence of need and demonstrate efficacy of policies and laws at promote health and address the SDOHs
+PHDs can provide evidence of need and demonstrate efficacy of policies and laws at promote health and address the SDOHs health's expertise in working across sectors and partnering with communities can ensure that programs have the greatest impact possible.